test-remote suite is located in

 We run this test suite regularly as part of CI for each code commit.

-Most of the individual tests in this suite inspect cluster properties through the data API endpoints, i.e., from the user's (and their tooling's) point of view.
+Most of the individual tests in this suite inspect instance properties through the data API endpoints, i.e., from the user's (and their tooling's) point of view.
 Other tests in this suite may inspect implementation details through private interfaces.

 The recommended way to run this test suite is via